munichpavel/munichpavel.github.io/_posts/2025-01-21-leading-data-ai-teams-genai.md

 Both Emily and Pinar's teams both have overwhelmingly positive experiences with the GenAI technique Retrieval Augmented Generation, in which a Large Language Model isn't just given a task to complete, but also relevant background context as provided by a retrieval step, often from non-public data sources.
 Of GenAI techniques and patterns, Retrieval Augmented Generation is perhaps the most mature, having already moved to an "Adopt" recommendation in [ThoughtWork's April, 2024 Technology Radar](https://www.thoughtworks.com/radar/techniques/retrieval-augmented-generation-rag).

 Despite these new opportunities and ways of workings, our experts don't see GenAI supplanting most of what they do.
 For example, GenAI will not replace the proprietary AI behind the ad-tech algorithms of Andraž Tori's teams at Outbrain any time soon.
 Why?
 Their content-recommendation algorithms have to run while a website such as [Handelsblatt](https://www.handelsblatt.com) or [CNN](https://edition.cnn.com) is loading, meaning their models have to give a prediction in a few milliseconds, something GenAI cannot at present manage.
+Heuristically, the current speed needs translate could only be met by a neural network that’s no deeper than 10 layers or so, otherwise response times are too slow.
+The full GPT-3 model from back in 2020 is approximately [10x this size](https://arxiv.org/pdf/2005.14165).

 GenAI can even make important aspects of AI development harder, for example, evaluation of output quality.
 There are ways to coax GenAI to give outputs that can be exactly verified as correct or not, but the greatest strength and still most common usage of Large Language Models is to give free-form text as its output.
 Free form text is, by nature, more difficult to evaluate for correctness.
 If you don't believe me, just ask any teacher.